 - " Caixabank may notify the debtors of the transfer of the loans in order to perfect the sale.
-The management company also has the ability to carry out the notification. - " Triggers are in place to protect the treasury account (by finding a suitably rated guarantor or substitute) from a possible downgrade of the GIC provider's short-term rating.
-However, the trigger is set at a low level at Ba1.
+The management company also has the ability to carry out the notification. - " If Caixabank is downgraded below Baa3 it will find a suitably rated guarantor or substitute GIC provider.